-The reason it’s referred to as such is because it binds minerals such as calcium, iron, potassium, magnesium, manganese and zinc, copper and selenium, therefore, supposedly making them insoluble and thus unavailable for absorption in the intestinal tract of humans.
+The reason it’s referred to as such is that it binds minerals such as calcium, iron, potassium, magnesium, manganese, zinc, copper, and selenium, therefore, supposedly making them insoluble and thus unavailable for absorption in the intestinal tract of humans.

 The picture isn’t so clear, however, and phytate also has a number of health benefits.
 This post is meant to demonstrate the phytic acid isn’t the villain it’s portrayed to be and is instead on the whole more healthful than not.

 I don’t advocate supplementing with phytic acid since there’s an abundant supply of starches and plant foods (on a lectin avoidance diet, phytate is mostly removed).